AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 > **Note** *Some components can be replaced to get a solution that fits other use-cases.
 For example, replace AXIS Object Analytics  with another application that triggers when an image should be sent to the AWS cloud.
 Or replace the Axis Strobe Siren with an Axis door station to change the output and result of the solution.
-Modifying the Lambda function that calls the rekognition service is also possible if the use case requires other detection types.*
+Modifying the Lambda function that calls the Amazon Rekognition is also possible if the use case requires other detection types.*

 ![Solution overview](assets/architecture-overview.png)